 The height and color of columns at project locations are scaled and shaded to represent CFs of the projects.
 (Capacity factor is the ratio of the energy produced to the amount that could have been produced in the same period using the nameplate capacity.)
 Generators also change capacity over time, and the capacity used is the mean of the reported capacities in the same year.
 Some hydroelectric generators can run at more than nameplate capacity, and the CF can be over 100 percent in some months.

 Several hydroelectric plants operate as pumped storage plants, and the energy consumed for pumping is displayed as a negative CF, also based on the nameplate capacity.
-The negative factors appear as columns below the map surface.
+The negative factors appear as columns below the map surface and are displayed in different colors.

 The map is best viewed using the current versions of Chrome and Firefox web browsers.
-If using Internet Explorer, be sure Compatibility View is turned off.
+If using Internet Explorer (IE), be sure Compatibility View is turned off.
 If you have trouble viewing the map content, contact us, and we will provide the information in an alternative format.
-The first viewing of this tool in the browser may produce some color misrepresentations.
+When using IE, the first viewing of this tool in the browser may produce some color misrepresentations.
 Refreshing the browser while in the tool allows the colors to be rendered correctly.

 The map loads with controls displayed on the page.
 The 3-D map can be rotated, tilted, and panned using the buttons of the mouse and zoomed using the mouse wheel.
 The display is an animation that steps from one month to the next, either forward or backward in time.
 Controls allow the viewer to switch features of the display, including the month and year and the animation speed and direction.
-When used on a mobile device, a switch can turn on an augmented reality feature, which locates the reader and moves with the reader’s position.
+When used on a mobile device, a switch can turn on an augmented reality (AR) feature, which locates the reader and moves with the reader’s position.
 An “Orbit around here” feature allows the reader to rotate the map about a certain point.
 To stop orbiting, click the stop button in the top left corner.
 To get details on a plant, click on the column for a dropdown table.